Sparkshiva007/Line-follower-bot/README.md

 ## 🔧 Features

 - Smooth and responsive line tracking
-- Lightweight and compact design
+- Lightweight and highly compact design
 - Entire circuitry assembled on a single perfboard
 - Low-cost and beginner-friendly design
 - Built with commonly available electronic parts
+- uses PID algorithm to detect and perform perfect turns

 ---

 ## 🧠 How It Works